Christmas in New York City: A 12 Days Of Christmas Guide To NYC

 4 | Fourth Day of Christmas | Visit the spot at the Empire State Building where a lot of the beloved Christmas movie, Elf was filmed.
 Enjoy the signature art-deco architecture and embellishments, as well as holiday decorations for the season.
 Oh yeah, and enjoy the fantastic view that’s offered from the historic building’s observation deck on the 102nd floor.

-Be sure to find a great viewing spot in the evening to catch the holiday musical light show put on at the Empire State Building every night from December 19th until Christmas Day.
+Be sure to find a great viewing spot in the evening to catch the holiday musical light show put on at the Empire State Building in December.
 A light show displays every year on the building’s iconic tower and is synced to music for all to enjoy.
 Don't miss it!

 5 | Fifth Day of Christmas | No Christmas in New York City is complete without a visit to the Macy’s NYC flagship store.
 The iconic department store was established in 1858 in Herald Square in the heart of the city’s Garment District.
 Every holiday season since 1874, Macy’s decorates its display windows with elaborate, festive, holiday-themed scenes.
 The famous display is a favorite for holiday visitors, attracting nearly 10,000 visitors daily during the holiday season.

 As the store is in the heart of Fifth Avenue, it’s the perfect jumping off point to stroll through New York avenue known for its shopping.
 Not only can you enjoy the festive lights and decorations lining the streets and other shops, but you’ll also be able to cross off some additional items from your holiday shopping list.